apereo/apereo.github.io/_posts/cas/2019-11-03-cas62-gettingstarted-overlay.md

 # Overlay Customization

 The `build/libs` directory contains the results of the overlay process.
 Since I have not actually customized and overlaid anything yet, all configuration files simply match their default and are packaged as such.
-As an example, let's grab [the default message bundle](https://apereo.github.io/cas/6.1.x/ux/User-Interface-Customization-Localization.html) and change the text associated with `screen.welcome.instructions`.
+As an example, let's grab [the default message bundle][localization] and change the text associated with `screen.welcome.instructions`.

 <div class="alert alert-warning">
   <strong>Remember</strong><br/>Do NOT ever make changes in the <code>build</code> directory.
 The changesets will be cleaned out and set back to defaults every time you do a build.
 Follow the overlay process to avoid surprises.